surfliner/surfliner-mirror/CONTRIBUTING.md

   * Does the description of the new/changed specs match your understanding of what the spec is doing?
   * Did the CI pipeline complete successfully?

+If you are uncertain about the proposed changes in the Merge Request, please provide this very valuable feedback by asking questions.
+It benefits the entire team if Merge Requests are used as an opportunity to share knowledge.
+It is a goal of the project to try and minimize silos of expertise.
+Please feel comfortable using a Merge Request review as an opportunity to help us all meet that goal!

-If you are uncertain, bring other contributors into the conversation by assigning them as a reviewer.
+If, however, you find after this dialog that you are uncertain in approving the Merge Request, feel free to bring other contributors into the conversation by assigning them as a reviewer or mentioning the issue in Slack or daily stand up.

 #### Code Style